Charles Samuel Myers: Myers and the British Psychological Society

-Myers was one of the ten founding members of The Psychological Society in 1901 which would later become the British Psychological Society in 1906.
+Myers was an early member of The Psychological Society, founded in 1901, which would later become the British Psychological Society in 1906.
 In January 1904, Myers became the first Secretary of the Society.
 In 1919 Myers suggested that membership should be opened up to "all those interested in various branches of psychology".

 He was elected as the first President of the Society, following its enlargement and held this position between 1920 and 1923.

 In 1920, Myers represented the BPS on the board of management of a new journal, Discovery, which dealt with the recent advances in scientific knowledge.
 Myers was also the Society's representative on the committee formed to consider a memorial to the W. H. R. Rivers.
 A fund was raised for the furtherance of the sciences to which Rivers had been interested, in particular anthropology and psychology.